gravitational/teleport/examples/chart/teleport-auto-trustedcluster/README.md

 $ certbot -d teleport.example.com --manual --logs-dir . --config-dir . --work-dir . --preferred-challenges dns certonly
 ```

-You will need to configure a DNS TXT record on the DNS provider for `teleport.example.com` so that the checks will validate.
-Certificates issued by LetsEncrypt expire every 90 days, so the renewal process for these certificates should be automated.

 Add the certificate and private key as a Kubernetes secret:

 ```console
 $ kubectl create secret tls tls-web --cert=fullchain.pem --key=privkey.pem
 ```
+#### Important information

+In manual mode, you will need to configure a DNS TXT record on the DNS provider for `teleport.example.com` so that the
+checks will validate.
+Certificates issued by LetsEncrypt expire every 90 days, so the renewal process for these certificates
+will need to be automated.

+**WARNING**: If your certificates expire, connections from the root cluster to this leaf cluster will stop working.

 Another good option for automatically issuing certificates inside a cluster is [cert-manager](https://github.com/jetstack/cert-manager).
 Teleport needs access to the generated private key and certificate chain itself.
 It can't easily be used with a Kubernetes `Ingress`.